hausen8/cold-end/README.md

    https://github.com/adafruit/Adafruit_LED_Backpack

 2) Uncomment (define) the appropriate display in config.h.
-Note that only one type of display at one time is allowed so dont' forget to comment the other ones.
+Note that only one type of display at one time is allowed so don't forget to comment the other ones.
    For 7 segment LED displays, don't forget to jumper different I2C addresses for both displays and enter these values in config.h ("LED1_ADD" and "LED2_ADD").